Virgin Logo

 Virgin Logo History

-For all its diversity, the company’s logo is relatively constant.
+Despite its diversity, the company’s logo is relatively consistent.
 He radically changed once.
 From then on, only minor adjustments.
 The image perfectly reveals the values and spirit of the Virgin.

 What is Virgin?